 Majors are also encouraged to seek out study away opportunities in the U.S. in approved Centers or Institutes, Colleges, or Universities.
 For example, students may arrange to take language courses elsewhere in the summer, or devote a semester to undertake a pre-approved program of study and research.

-Prospective majors in AFST should discuss their plan-of-study with a faculty advisor by the end of the sophomore year.
-Declaration forms and instructions for majors and minors are available at the websites of Africana Studies and the University Registrar.
+Declaration of Major Prospective majors in AFST should discuss their plan-of-study with a faculty advisor by the end of the sophomore year.
+Ideally, students should have completed the gateway course: Introduction to Africana Studies [AFST 205, or AFST 150A, or AFST 100A].

 Major Computing Requirement (MCR)